Jared-louky/MEOW-SPACE/README.md

 - [x] Navigation menu, that collapses into a "hamburger."
 - [x] Flexbox arranged areas of content, minimum of 2, must be reactive.
-- [] Media queires to switch from mulit column layout to single column layout depedong on screen size.
+-  Media queires to switch from mulit column layout to single column layout depedong on screen size.
-- [] A form that takes in a least two fields of information, and validates that input.
+-  A form that takes in a least two fields of information, and validates that input.
-- [] JavaScript function whose return value is used in your site.
+-  JavaScript function whose return value is used in your site.
        The function must be triggered by user action (ex: click a button)
-- [] Use JavaScript to perform math opertations and display the results on the site.
+- Use JavaScript to perform math opertations and display the results on the site.
-- [] Create and populate a JavaScript Array, then display the retrived values on your site.
+- Create and populate a JavaScript Array, then display the retrived values on your site.
-- [] Use the ```:nth child``` CSS to style a series of elements
+-  Use the ```:nth child``` CSS to style a series of elements
-- [] Import Bootstrap from a CDN and use its column system to create a responsive design.
+-  Import Bootstrap from a CDN and use its column system to create a responsive design.
 - [x] Create an image carousel with at least three images that rotate through.
-- [] Other
+-  Other

 ### Thoughts on Project

-I've enjoyed the process of learing these skills, in the future I should improve my design layout skills.
+I've enjoyed the process of learning these skills, in the future I should improve my design layout skills.